bplmaps/lmec-main-site/content/event/trains-planes-and-automobiles-boston-transit-trivia.md

 Prizes of maps will be awarded to winning teams!

-\~Hint\~ You may want to review [this video](https://www.leventhalmap.org/event/steven-beaucher-on-boston-in-transit/) in preparation.
+You _may_ want to review [this video](https://www.leventhalmap.org/event/steven-beaucher-on-boston-in-transit/) in preparation.

 **Made possible by the research and work of** [**Steven Beaucher**](https://bostonintransit.com/)**.**